munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code vm-init-string (1 before, 1 after)

-We create the string when the VM boots up:
+We create and intern the string when the VM boots up:

 ^code init-init-string (1 before, 2 after)